mattermost/mattermost-developer-documentation/site/content/blog/2020-02-26-layered-store-and-struct-embedding.md

 One of the most important parts of the Mattermost source code is the one responsible for accessing the Mattermost database - the store.
-Every single database access is handled by the store, so we needed to find a way to extend its functionality while introducing as little complexity as possible, This is the reason behind the current layered approach using struct embedding.
+Every single database access is handled by the store, so we needed to find a way to extend its functionality while introducing as little complexity as possible.
+This is the reason behind the current layered approach using struct embedding.

 Our store is responsible for storing and retrieving data, and sometimes we